Motorcycle Carriers Fuel & Toll Savings

 This can vary widely depending on the towing vehicle, weight of the trailer and driving conditions (i.e. speed, grade, and wind conditions).
 Most studies conclude single axle trailers can reduce vehicle mileage from 20-35%.
 The lighter trailers (i.e. snowmobile type) will likely reduce mileage approx. 25% under normal driving conditions.

-On a study performed in June of 2007, I observed a 3.3% reduction in fuel economy with a cycle carrier versus no hauler.
+On a study performed in June of 2007, I observed a 3.3% reduction in fuel economy with a cycle carrier versus none.
 The loaded carriers weight on the vehicle was 290 lbs. total and the vehicle was an

 2002 Chrysler Town and Country (3.3 liter engine).
 The conditions were relatively flat grade,